aimms/function-reference/suffices/mathematical-program-suffices/bestbound.rst

     -  The ``.BestBound`` suffix also contains the current best bound during the solve of a nonconvex QP problem with CPLEX, if the CPLEX option *Solution Target* is set to 'Search for global optimum'.

-    -  The ``.BestBound`` suffix suffix also contains the current best bound during the solve of a nonconvex QP or QCP problem with GUROBI, if the GUROBI option *Nonconvex Strategy* is set to 'Translate'.
+    -  The ``.BestBound`` suffix suffix also contains the current best bound during the solve of a QP, QCP, NLP or MINLP problem with GUROBI.

     -  For multi-objective models, the ``.BestBound`` suffix refers to the (blended) objective with the highest priority.